STEELISI/SENMO/README.md

 * -b: number of epochs (should be the same as specified in `train.config`).
 * --keywords: To run SENMO, i.e. to use the list of known sensitive keywords for pre-filtering

-**Note**: To run SENMO-npre, delete the line "--keywords" from test.config file.
+**Important Note**: To run SENMO-npre, delete the line "--keywords" from test.config file.

 `test.py` will generate two output files: `pred.csv` and `score.txt` which will be saved in the directory specified by -o in `test.config`.
 `pred.csv` is the model predictions with the same format as testing set. `score.txt` contains several evaluation scores.